topcoder-platform/community-app/docs/contentful/environment-setup.md

 export PAYLOAD_CMS_ASSET_URL="https://assets.topcoder-dev.com"
 export CONTENTFUL_PAYLOAD_VOTE_API_URL="https://cms.topcoder-dev.com/contentful-management/votes"
 export CONTENTFUL_PAYLOAD_MANAGEMENT_API_KEY="<PAYLOAD_SERVICE_CREDENTIAL>"
+# Optional; defaults to 10000 and is clamped to the 1000-30000 ms range.
+export CONTENTFUL_PAYLOAD_REQUEST_TIMEOUT_MS="10000"
 ```

 The vote URL and credential are required for article voting.
 There is no
 management-API fallback.
 Compatibility API and vote requests do not follow HTTP
+redirects, and every request uses the bounded timeout above.
+Asset redirects are
-redirects.
-Asset redirects are accepted only when their destination matches
+accepted only when their destination matches `PAYLOAD_CMS_ASSET_URL`;
-`PAYLOAD_CMS_ASSET_URL`; compatibility responses containing retired provider
-URLs are rejected.
+compatibility responses containing retired provider URLs are rejected.

 Use production equivalents (`cms.topcoder.com` and `assets.topcoder.com`) in
 production.
 Run `npm run verify:no-retired-cms-targets` after building to scan